plouc/go-gitlab-client/CONTRIBUTING.md

 ```

 You'll find generated files in `cli/build`.

-Please note that because this project use docker as a working environment,
-the generated binary used for integration tests (`cli/glc`) might not work
-on your host as it's generated for the golang docker image.
 You can use one of the generated build in `cli/build` according to your platform.

 You can also generate checksums for the binaries: